ccattuto/wordle-device/standalone/README.md

 `idf.py menuconfig`

-to set the Wi-Fi SSID, password, and the Twitter bearer token under "Wordle Device Configuration".
+to set the Wi-Fi SSID, password, hostname, and the Twitter bearer token under "Wordle Device Configuration".

 Followed by:

 `idf.py flash`